eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 cryptographic application to protect critical assets and to securely execute cryptographic functions.
 This includes a keystore, but also the environment where the security-critical functions are executed.
 The WSCD is tamper-proof and duplication-proof.
-One WSCD may be included in multiple Wallet Units, e.g. in case of a remote HSM.
+One WSCD may be a part of multiple Wallet Units, e.g. in case of a remote HSM.
 The WSCD consists of two parts: the WSCD hardware covers the hardware issued by the WSCD vendor and the WSCD firmware covers security-related software, such as an operating system and